Djordje-Stojanovic/MultiagentFramework/PROJECT_SCOPE.md

 - Basic winner selection

 ## Current Status
-✅ **Hello World Working!**
+✅ **Enhanced UI Complete!**
 - Pydantic AI connected to Gemini API
 - FastAPI server with auto-reload
-- Simple web interface at http://localhost:8000
+- Enhanced web interface at http://localhost:8000
+- Real Gemini API configuration parameters displayed
+- Custom prompt interface working
+- Complete documentation sets: Gemini (20), Pydantic (14), FastAPI (20)
-- Agent responds to prompts successfully
+- All progress committed to GitHub
+- ✅ **Documentation Organized!**
+  - All scraped documentation has been renamed to meaningful camelCase names.
+  - Rich JSON sitemaps with metadata have been created for Gemini, Pydantic, and FastAPI.
+  - Old URL text files have been removed.

 ---
-*Updated: January 8, 2025 - 11:47 PM*
+*Updated: January 9, 2025 - 12:07 AM*